bartvanerp/SPSsite/content/info/master_main.md

 ### Graduating within the SPS group
 Everyone graduating within the SPS group needs to comply with following a specific set of courses.
-In the first place, all students who want to join SPS **have to** enroll in the following specialization courses
+In the first place, all students who want to join SPS **have to** enroll in the following specialization courses.

-**Mandatory**
+**Specialization**
 - Adaptive array signal processing (5SSC0)
 - Bayesian machine learning and information processing (5SSD0)